 Now, each Hawaiian Island takes a different approach to the type of Lei as well.
 For example, Maui declared the pink Lokelani as their official flower in 1923.
 Since then, it has blessed the island with its sweet scent and beautiful color.
 It brings warmth, love, and happiness wherever it is placed.

 Maui’s Official Lei Flower is a pink Lokelani

 What does a Lei mean in Hawaii

 Now that you understand what Lei are, it’s important to understand the real meaning behind them.
 Are they just a simple wreath necklace or something more?
-Why do us Hawaiians cherish a Lei?
+Why do we Hawaiians cherish a Lei?

-The Lei is more than just an assortment of flowers weaved together in a beautiful way.
+The Lei is more than just an assortment of flowers woven together in a beautiful way.
 They have a strong cultural significance and form the basis of Hawaiian Tradition everywhere in the world.